istio/istio.io/content/en/blog/2019/announcing-1.3/index.md

 While Istio 1.3 focuses on usability, expert users can use advanced features in Envoy that are not part of the Istio Networking APIs.
 We enhanced the `EnvoyFilter` API to allow users to fully customize:

-- The Envoy HTTP route configuration returned by the RDS, HTTP/TCP listeners
+- The HTTP/TCP listeners and their filter chains returned by LDS
-- Their filter chains returned by LDS
+- The Envoy HTTP route configuration returned by the RDS
 - The set of clusters returned by CDS

 You get the best of both worlds: